-vbroker.se.<se>.proxyHost
+'''

+vbroker.se.<srvr eng name>.proxyHost

+'''

 The proxyHost property specifies the proxy IP address to send to the client in the case where the server does not want to publish its real hostname.

 Setting dispatch policies and properties

 Each POA in a multi-threaded object server can choose between two dispatch models: thread-per-session or thread pool.
 You choose a dispatch policy by setting the dispatcher.type property of the ServerEngine.